See what questions

 Research the causes of these symptoms that are similar to, or related to, the symptom Ovarian cancer:

 Rare type of breast cancer without a lump: There is a less common form of breast cancer called inflammatory breast cancer.
-Its symptoms can be an inflammation of the breast tissue, such as with a breast rash with redness and warmth, but not necessarily a...read more »
+Its symptoms can be an inflammation of the breast tissue, such as with a breast...read more »

 Rare diseases misdiagnosed as Parkinson's disease: A rare genetic disorder is often misdiagnosed as Parkinson's disease for men in their 50's.
-The disease Fragile X disorder can show only mild symptoms in...read more »
+The disease Fragile X disorder can show only mild symptoms in the early years, and Parkinsons-like symptoms around age 50.
+See...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: